 The Authority is fully committed to responsible investment and good stewardship of its investments.
 It acts at all times in the best long-term interests of all its members and looks to protect and enhance the economic value of the companies in which it invests on their behalf.
-It believes that well governed companies produce sustainable and superior long term returns.
+It believes that well governed companies produce sustainable and superior long-term returns.
 Responsible investment is fundamental to the Authority as it is in accordance with the fiduciary duty owed to stakeholders.

 The Authority takes its responsibilities as a long-term investor seriously integrating environmental, social and governance factors into the investment process.
 Environmental risks include climate change; the Authority believes that the associated risks and opportunities may have a material impact on the financial performance of the Fund and has therefore published a Climate Change policy statement which can be found on the Authority's website.
+The Authority has also adopted a Net Zero Goal in relation to its investment portfolios and has published an Action Plan relating to its achievement which is available on its website.

-The Authority believes that the pursuit of standards of best practice aligns the interest of Fund members with those of fellow shareholders and with society as a whole and, therefore, will not actively invest in or disinvest from companies solely or largely for social or ethical or environmental reasons.
+The Authority believes that the pursuit of standards of best practice aligns the interest of Fund members with those of fellow shareholders and with society as a whole.
 The Authority recognises that it is unable to use its policies to pursue boycotts, divestment and sanctions against foreign nations and UK defence industries other than where formal legal sanctions, embargoes and restrictions have been put in place by the Government.
 The Authority has published a separate Responsible Investment policy statement available to view on its website.